glinchflash/Angular-Time/README.md

     - To make something happen on pageload, in the class add <code>ngOnInit(): any { something happens }</code>.
 In here, call your fetch function like we did previously for the form submit.
     - We now have our friend list updated in the property allFriends of the component class.
     -  To check if you have your friends data console log it.
-18. Now we can display the friends in the template using the property allFriends.
+18. -[x] Now we can display the friends in the template using the property allFriends.
     - To do this we'll use the ngFor loop, add the following code to a div: <code>*ngFor="let friend of allFriends"</code>.
     - In this div, if you enter {{ friend.email }} for example.
 You'll see that on your page you'll see all the emails of your friends displayed.
     - Now display all details of your friends, try adding new friends in the process.
 It updates instantly!
-19. You now have all the must-have features.
+19. -[x] You now have all the must-have features.
 Congratulations!
 If you have time left, be sure to take a look at the nice-to-have features.
 Here are some suggestions as well:
     - Try removing people from your friend list based on email.
 Post the email of a friend, find the friend on the server and pop it out of the array.
     - Try updating the data from a friend based on email.
 Same thing, post the email and find that friend, update the values.
     - Make seperate pages by generating new components!
 You'll have to look into routing as well!
     - Get creative!
-20. Congratulations, you survived the first steps of Angular and Node.
-I'm proud of you!
+20. -[x] Congratulations, you survived the first steps of Angular and Node.
+I'm proud of you!(So am i :D)

+### nice-to-haves
+- -[x] Make sure the email and phone number are actually emails and phone numbers.
+- -[x] Make it as easy as possible for a user to add a phone number, following phone numbers could all be valid:
+    - -[x] 0488888888
+    - -[x] +324888 88888
+    - -[x] 04 88 88 88 88
+    - -[x] 0      4 8     8 8888 88
+    - -[x] It's okay to only take Belgian phone numbers into account.
+- Make separate pages for adding a friend and your friend list.
+- Make a "best friend" list by adding a favourite checkbox to the form
+    - You can also make a separate page for your best friends
+    - You'll have to make a new app.GET function in your node server
+- Add extra fields, whatever you like.
+Examples:
+    - Profile picture
+    - Signature move
+    - Favourite meme
+    - ...
+- Think of your own new app.GET function, the possibilities are endless.
+Examples:
+    - A list of all the people that like php
+    - An amount of random friends from your list
+    - A list of all the people between the age of 30 and 40
+    - ...

+### personal Nice-to-haves
+- -[x] style page
+- -[x] make it 'special'